JIRA Interview Questions

 Linking Issue: This feature enables you to link an association between two issues on either on the same or different JIRA servers.

-Ans: To disable mail notification for a particular Bulk Operations, you have to de-select the “Send Notification” checkbox in the bulk operation wizard.
+Ans.
+To turn off mail notifications for a specific bulk activity, you must deselect the "Send Notification" button in the bulk operation wizard.

 Ans: Some popular add-ons for JIRA include,